GaneshMadhuDev/JWT_DEMO/README.md

 nbf	            Not Before	             Identifies the time on which the JWT will start to be accepted for processing.
 The value must be a NumericDate. iat	            Issued at	Identifies    the time at which the JWT was issued.
 The value must be a NumericDate. jti	            JWT ID	                Case-sensitive unique identifier of the token even among different issuers.

+1. JWT consists of 3 parts - Header.Payload.Signature
+2. The JWT access token is only valid for a limited period of time.
+Using an expired JWT would cause the operation to fail.
+This value is normally 1200 seconds or 20 minutes.
+3. JWT is essentially a token format.
+JWT is a token that can be used as part of the OAuth authorization protocol.
+Server-side and client-side storage are used in OAuth.
+If you want to make a proper logout, you'll need to use OAuth2.
+Authentication with a JWT token does not allow you to logout.
+4. The JWT is signed with public/private key pairs to ensure that the sender is authenticated and that the payload has not been tampered with.
+The JSON Web Token, on the other hand, is in plain text.
+To encrypt communication, we will require SSL/HTTPS.
+Attackers can intercept network traffic without SSL/HTTPS and extract the JWT, making your application vulnerable to man in the middle attacks.